fbpx

 Cross-Cutting Theme: Modelling

 A challenge for managing Commonwealth environmental is how to apply our knowledge about individual sites or species to large spatial scales and whole ecosystems.
-Modelling can help us to do this by developing methods to model the response of aquatic ecosystems to Commonwealth environmental watering.
-Work in this theme will focus on solutions to issues associated with understanding how different species respond to flows, and how to create the building blocks for a Basin-wide, multiple species model of response to environmental watering.
+Modelling can help us to do this by developing methods to model the response of aquatic ecosystems to Commonwealth water for the environment.
+Work in this theme focused on developing solutions to issues associated with understanding how different species respond to flows, as well as creating the building blocks for a Basin-wide, multiple species model of response to water for the environment.

 Image: Reed warbler in a wetland in the Murray catchment.
 Photo credit: Danial Stratford